Skip to main content

 else

-, the corresponding page table attributes are set to write-combining mode.
-On the RISC-V platform, when the cache attribute is set to write-combining, the corresponding PTEs can correctly set the attributes to non-cached or write-combining.
+RISC-V architecture support is introduced in the ttm_prot_from_caching function.
+When caching = ttm_write_combined, the corresponding page table attributes are set to write-combined mode.
+On RISC-V platforms, when the cache attribute is write-combined, the corresponding PTE is correctly set as non-cached or write-combined.

 diff --git a/drivers/gpu/drm/radeon/radeon_device.c b/drivers/gpu/drm/radeon/radeon_device.c